lter/lter_scss-theme/README.md

 - `theme_lter-edu-light.scss` - Light mode for educational Quarto content (e.g., workshops, courses, etc.)
 - `theme_lter-edu-dark.scss` - Dark mode complement of `theme_lter-edu-light.scss`

+## Updating

+If you're already using this extension and want to take advantage of any updates we make here, simply run the relevant Quarto command to get the new stylesheets in your project.
+Command is `quarto update extension lter/lter_scss-theme`.

+Note that if you're using version control to deploy your Quarto project you'll need to commit the changes to the extension files for them to take effect in the "live" version of your project.

+We'll continue to make extensive use of the `NEWS.md` file and GitHub's release system so documentation of version-to-version changes should be clear.